 - 6 bottles from your vintage (rrp $168)

-- $2 per glass discount on any NR wine in the bar for 1 year
+- 20% Discount on NR wine and merch (both in the bar and takeaway) for 1 year (Conditions Apply)

 Your membership comes with access to three main winemaking sessions.